Affine

 Material and Manufacturing Exploration

 With a form in mind I began to experiment with a few materials.
-I started by cutting and laminating materials I had on hand and creating an approximation of the from.
+I started by cutting and laminating materials I had on hand and creating an approximation of the form.
 I wanted to create a unique, layered look without creating a monstrous hybrid of materials.
 Through this early process I was able to determine the best layer sizes for desired outcome and get a feel for the weight and workability of different materials.
-At the same time I began to look further into constructions options.
+At the same time I began to look further into construction options.
 A key consideration in anything I design is disassembly and repairability.
 With this concept in particular, I wanted to prolong the product’s lifetime by letting users replace or swap out handles when necessary.

 Testing and Ergonomics

-The goal was to achieve a form that was very comfortable and fit in the hand well, while also not making a form so unusual that it was unrecognizable as a handle.
+The goal was to achieve a form that was very comfortable and fit in the hand well, while also not making a form so unusual that it became unrecognizable as a handle.
 Aesthetically, the form needed to be balanced and fit an “ergonomic look”, while functionally, it needed to be manufacturable by CNC and have clear points of manipulation within the 3D model/sketch to allow for customization.
-I made many, many models, experimenting with both form and function.
+I made many models, experimenting with both form and function.
 I then charted them by some key metrics, including my initial design criteria, to determine what form to move forwards with.
 By the very definition of my concept, the form is not stagnant, it is variable, so whatever form I chose was only just the starting point.

 Final Design